revel/revel.github.io/manual/filters.md

 layout: manual
 ---

-**Filters** are the middlewareand are individual functions that make up the request processing pipeline.
+**Filters** are the middleware and are individual functions that make up the request processing pipeline.
 They execute all of the framework's functionality.

 The filter `type` is a simple function: